OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 ---
 FOR:

-> xxx

 ---
-Hi Scott,
+Hi Jim,

 <!--Thank you for the tour the other day.
 I'm excited about the potential of working together!-->

-Thanks for the tour the other day, we're excited to have the opportunity to share the following proposal for the renovation of **501 W. Main St.**
+We're excited to have the opportunity to share the following proposal for the renovation of...

 Although a more nuanced list of requirements will undoubtedly unfold as the project evolves, on a high-level, I understand that this project will include the following list of requirements/priorities...

-- Combining Kitchen and living area kind of like 548 reno
-- Reconfigure living area/kitchen to front of house with deck access.
-- Adding laundry room and bath room in each.
-- Updating existing bathroom.

-The building itself:
-- Check front and rear decks for safety
-- Sandblast, or clean or paint exterior stucco.

-Other considerations
-- Possibility make basement into a one bedroom due to the half exposed windows and existing plumbing down there.
-- Not every unit has to be equal in upgrade or space…if we have to cut corners to contain cost on one or two OK.
-- #3 has potential for a bit more space due to landing and closet up there on 3rd floor.
-Also not sure if vaulted ceiling is hard or expensive in the front as there is a small window there and it would look very cool.
-- AC perhaps ONLY in #1 and #3 as ducts can be run in ceiling #3 and under floor in #1.
-- Ideally we keep this under $200k if not less…and if we could do one unit over Dec/Jan and the other two over summer (somehow to not have the place vacant for 3-6 months.
+- Convert the existing ~3100sf commercial space into (2) 2 bedroom units.
+Perhaps additonal studio or 1BD if there's enough room left over.
+- We are assuming layouts and the finishes will match, relatively, to the existing units in the building.
+- Assuming we have to submit to the plan commission for a conditional approval.
+- We are assuming there will be minimal exterior work done.